LincaMarius/ISAP-1_Logisim_Simulation/README.md

 The output to the Bus is provided by a three-state buffer and is active only when the EU control signal is high.

-The state of the Flags is stored in a 3-bit register and passed to the Control Block to help execute conditional jump instructions.

-The W pin has the role of displaying when this block is writing to the bus.
+The W pin has the role of displaying when the Result is writing to the Bus.

 ## Implementation of the Constants Generator block
 The Constants Generator module has the following inputs, outputs and control signals: